 • What are some entry-level positions in the pharmaceutical industry?

-• I am a PhD students who is great at X and passionate about Y. What are 10 specific career paths that fit my skills and interests?
+• As a PhD student, great at X and passionate about Y, which 10 specific career paths fit my skills and interests?

 • Generate a table that ranks these roles according to the following criteria: VALUE 1, VALUE 2, and VALUE 3.
 (Examples: compensation, remote work, work-life balance)